-- (a).
-In addition to their ordinary pay, an employee, other than a shift worker, will be paid an annual leave loading of 17.5% of their ordinary pay on a maximum of 152 hours/four weeks annual leave per annum. - (b).
-Shift workers, in addition to their ordinary pay, will be paid the higher of: - (i). an annual leave loading of 17.5% of ordinary pay; or - (ii). the weekend and shift penalties the employee would have received had they not been on leave during the relevant period. - (c).
-When the employment of an employee is terminated by the employer for a cause other than misconduct, and at the time of the termination the employee has not been given and has not taken the whole of an annual leave period to which the employee became entitled, the employee shall be paid their leave loading entitlement for the period not taken.
+- (a) In addition to their ordinary pay, an employee, other than a shiftworker, will be paid an annual leave loading of 17.5% of their ordinary pay on a maximum of 152 hours/four weeks annual leave per annum. - (b) Shiftworkers, in addition to their ordinary pay, will be paid the higher of: - (i) An annual leave loading of 17.5% of ordinary pay; or - (ii) The weekend and shift penalties the employee would have received had they not been on leave during the relevant period. - (c) When the employment of an employee is terminated, and at the time of the termination the employee has not been given and not taken the whole of an annual leave period to which the employee became entitled, the employee will be paid their teave loading entitlement for the period not taken. - (d) Annual leave loading is not payable for days that have been added in accordance with the election provisions of Clause 39.2(a). - 37.6 Payment of Annual Leave on Termination